Dated December 2025

 Payment Card Industry (PCI) Data Security Standard (DSS)

-The standard provides an actionable framework for developing a robust account data security process – including preventing, detecting, and reacting to security incidents
+We comply with PCI/DSS standards (Standards) where applicable.
+These Standards represent a common set of industry tools and measurements to help ensure the safe handling of sensitive information.
+The Standards provide an actionable framework for developing a robust account data security process – including preventing, detecting, and reacting to security incidents.

 Training and education